liuggio/docker-php-fpm/Readme.md

 - git-core
 - composer

+##### Add your healtcheck

+In this image there's the cgi-fcgi library so easy to test if php-fpm is sane

+`cgi-fcgi -bind -connect 127.0.0.1:9000`

 ##### Why?

 Is better to have a sub-image in order to speedup the building process among different projects.